 Different classes of worker are entitled to different rights.
 Some statutory rights, such as the right not to be unfairly dismissed, the right to request flexible working and parental leave, depend on the completion of a period of continuous service.

 Susan Dennehy, employment law editor

-Updated to include information on the European Union (Notification of Withdrawal) Bill, under which the Prime Minister is authorised to give notice under art.50 of the UK's intention to withdraw from the EU.
+Updated to include information on the European Union (Notification of Withdrawal) Act 2017, which authorises the Prime Minister to give notice under art.50 of the UK's intention to withdraw from the EU.

 HR and legal information and guidance relating to employment rights.